You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 You do not need to memorize exponential, logarithmic, trigonometric, power rule, etc.

-The important thing is understanding the general concept of a derivative, not to memorize a bunch of formulas
+The important thing is understanding the general concept of a derivative, not memorizing a bunch of formulas

 Coding derivatives or statistics in Python